Aleksej-Shherbak/insider_test_task/README.md

 All the data is generated with the help of seeding and the statistic is random and only for demonstration purposes.

+!!! `.env` is in the repo for demonstration purposes only.
+Do not do it in real world application.